stoically/temporary-containers/docs/README.md

 Every new Container [isolates local data that websites create](https://wiki.mozilla.org/Security/Contextual_Identity_Project/Containers#What_is_.28and_isn.27t.29_separated_between_Containers) (First- and Third-Party Cookies, localStorage, indexedDB, HTTP data cache, Image Cache and any other areas supported by originAttributes - except HSTS and OCSP) from each other - that makes it harder to track you and thus enhances your privacy.
 Also - when the last tab in an automatically created Temporary Container closes it gets deleted (after 15minutes by default, so you can Undo Close Tabs in that timeframe) - and with it all data that websites created inside that Container.
 As a bonus it'll strip referer information if you use configured Websites, Isolation or Mouse Clicks to open new Temporary Containers.
 Besides enhancing privacy containers also do something for security.
 They help preventing CSRF, clickjacking, or other attacks which rely on the presence of ambient credentials.
 For more details and comparisons with other privacy enhancing methods check the bottom of this description.

-**Open Tabs in new Temporary Containers**
+**Open tabs in new Temporary Containers**

 - Automatically in "Automatic Mode"
 - Isolation:
-  - Configuring per Domain
+  - Configuring Per Domain
-  - MiddleMouse Click on a Link*
+  - MiddleMouse click on a link*
-  - Ctrl/Cmd+LeftMouse Click on a Link*
+  - Ctrl/Cmd+LeftMouse click on a link*
-  - LeftMouse Click on a Link*
+  - LeftMouse click on a link*
-  - Configuring based on Navigation Target*
+  - Configuring based on  target*
 - Clicking the "Temporary Containers"-Icon
-- Clicking on "Open Link in New Temporary Container Tab" in the ContextMenu of a Link
+- Clicking on "Open link in new Temporary Container tab" in the ContextMenu of a link
 - Pressing the Alt+C Shortcut

 * Configurable in the Preferences Globally and Per Domain (disabled by default)